Inspection Reports for The Grande At South Portland

 Visit Reason

-The inspection was conducted as a complaint investigation regarding concerns about resident rights, service plan adequacy, and progress notes for Resident #1 at The Grande at South Portland.
+The inspection was conducted as a complaint investigation regarding concerns about resident rights, service plan adequacy, and progress notes for Resident #1 at The Grande at South Portland, a Level IV Residential Care Facility.

 Findings

-The facility was found not in compliance with regulations governing resident rights, service plan development, and progress note documentation.
-Resident #1 was not assisted with phone calls, lacked a fully developed service plan addressing all needs, and did not have ongoing monthly progress notes documenting implementation or significant changes.
+The facility was found not in compliance with regulations governing assisted housing programs, specifically regarding Resident #1's right to private communication, lack of assistance with phone calls, absence of a comprehensive service plan addressing all resident needs, and failure to maintain ongoing monthly progress notes documenting implementation of the service plan and significant changes in the resident's life.

 Complaint Details

-The complaint investigation was initiated due to concerns that Resident #1 was not assisted with phone calls, lacked a comprehensive service plan, and did not have adequate progress notes.
-Interviews with staff, the administrator, the resident's Power of Attorney, and review of records confirmed these issues.
+The complaint investigation was triggered by reports that Resident #1 was not assisted with phone calls, had a disconnected phone line by the Power of Attorney, and that staff did not facilitate communication with Person #1.
+Additionally, concerns were raised about the adequacy of the service plan and progress notes.
+Interviews with staff, the administrator, POA, and review of records confirmed these issues.

 Severity Breakdown